neoforged/Documentation/docs/resources/client/models/datagen.md

         horizontalBlock(block, sideTexture, frontTexture, topTexture);
         // Specifies a horizontally-rotatable block model with a model file that will be rotated as needed.
         // Has an overload that instead of a model file accepts a Function<BlockState, ModelFile>,
         // allowing for different rotations to use different models.
-Used e.g. by the crafting table. horizontalBlock(block, exampleModel);
+Used e.g. by the stonecutter. horizontalBlock(block, exampleModel);
         // Specifies a horizontally-rotatable block model that is attached to a face, e.g. for buttons or levers.
         // Accounts for placing the block on the ground and on the ceiling, and rotates them accordingly.